vanderbilt-redcap/external-module-framework-docs/guide.md

-# REDCap External Module Development for Developers
+# REDCap External Module Development Beginner's Guide

 The initial version of this guide was contributed by the [University of Florida Clinical and Translational Science Institute](https://www.ctsi.ufl.edu/).
 See the [acknowledgements](ACKNOWLEDGEMENTS.md) page for details.